Tympanometry has been routinely performed since the 1970s.

 How the Evaluation Works

 A device that is similar to a probe is then placed in the ear.
 This may cause minor discomfort.
 As the device starts to take its measurements, patients may hear loud tones.
 Throughout the test, the eardrum is being moved back and forth due to the air pressure changes that are happening as a result of the test.
-A tympanogram is able to record the eardrum movements so that the doctor is able to see exactly what is happening.
+A tympanogram is able to record the eardrum movements so that the provider is able to see exactly what is happening.

 During the test, patients should not speak, swallow, or move.
-Doing any of these could cause inaccurate results and the doctor may have to do the test over again.
+Doing any of these could cause inaccurate results and the audiologist may have to do the test over again.
 It takes approximately one to two minutes to do both ears, so it is quick.

 If the results are considered abnormal, this may indicate: